whosonfirst/go-whosonfirst-pip/README.md

 [timing] contained: 0.116374
 ```

 So, that's a known-known.
 On the other hand unless you're doing a lot of reverse-geocoding around convergent international borders it's probably not going to be that big a deal.
-Of files with (n) number of polygons / coordinates could be cached in memory.
+Or files with (n) number of polygons / coordinates could be cached in memory.
 Or something.
 Whatever the case there is room for making this "Moar Faster".

 _If you're wondering sorting the polygons by largest number of coordinates before iterating over them doesn't appear to have any meaningful performance improvement._